Heart valve surgery and care

 Why choose us?

-Gain fast access to expert cardiac care from leading specialists in heart valve surgery at our leading private hospitals and outpatient centres.
+Gain fast access to expert cardiac care from leading specialists in heart valve replacement surgery and in successful heart valve repair at our leading private hospitals and outpatient centres.
 With over 1,000 cardiac surgeries performed in the last three years, and a success rate above 99%, you can rest assured you'll be in the safest hands.

 As the UK’s No.1 provider of private cardiac care, we offer pioneering, minimally invasive techniques that help you get back to your daily life as quickly and safely as possible.
 No wonder 99% of the 36,000 people we help each year say they’d recommend us to family and friends.